 If you want your garden to thrive, then here are a few tips that might help jumpstart the process:

 - Provide well-drained soil rich in decomposed compost.
-Ensure to check its pH level to ensure that it is slightly acidic, somewhere around 4.5–6.
+Check its pH level to ensure it is slightly acidic, around 4.5–6.

 - Seldom bothered by insects and diseases, Azaleas require little care once established, except for watering during dry times.